Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

   - Existing configurations still work without changes.
 - **Example in HelloID connector:**
   - You change an endpoint from /user to /account where the body of the API request stays the same.
-  - You change the fieldMapping or configuration because the API requirements change but there is no HelloID error.
   - You add the import scripts to an existing connector.
   - Version change: `2.0.0 → 2.1.0`